Blackboard Ultra Course View Faculty Quick Start Guide

 What's New in Ultra?

 Blackboard is releasing new Ultra features and improvements every month!
 Some of these new features are large updates with completely new functionality while others are small enhancements.
-Check out our monthly roundup of features we think you'll love: What's New in Ultra?
+Check out the highlights some of the newer features and improvements that we think you'll enjoy: What's New in Ultra?

 Faculty Online Office Hours